-Japan, ranked third in the region, is in the top 10 global economies for research & development, information and communication technologies, trade, competition, market scale, knowledge absorption, creation, & diffusion.
+Japan, ranked third in the region, is in the top 10 world economies for research and development, information & communication technologies, trade, competition, market scale, knowledge absorption, creation, & diffusion.

 Within the Association of East Asian Nations (ASEAN) grouping, Singapore is the top performer in most of the indicators, with a few notable exceptions: ICT services exports, where the Philippines leads, & expenditure on education, where Viet Nam leads.

-Thailandâs strengths include creative goods exports and gross domestic expenditure on R&D (GERD) financed by business, where it places 5th & 6th globally.
+Thailandâs strengths include creative goods exports & gross domestic expenditure on R&D (GERD) financed by business, where it places 5th & 6th globally.

-Viet Nam shows the second best rank of the region in expenditure on education and also performs well in labor productivity growth, economy-wide investment, & foreign direct investment net inflows.
+Viet Nam shows the second best rank of the region in expenditure on education & also performs well in labor productivity growth, economy-wide investment, & foreign direct investment net inflows.

-Malaysia ranks well in high-tech imports & exports, university/industry research collaboration, & graduates in science & engineering.
+Malaysia ranks well in high-tech imports & exports, university/industry research collaboration, and graduates in science & engineering.

 Central & Southern Asia

 India, 60th globally, is the top-ranked economy in Central and Southern Asia & has now outperformed on innovation relative to its GDP per capita for seven years in a row.
 India has shown improvement in most areas, including in infrastructure, business sophistication, knowledge & technology & creative outputs.